-Dermatophyte fungal infections (tinea) have also been reported in association with EM.
+Dermatophyte fungal infections (tinea) have also been reported in association with erythema multiforme.

-Medications are probably an uncommon cause (<10%) of EM.
-If this diagnosis is being seriously considered then alternative drug eruptions should be excluded such as SJS/TEN, generalised fixed drug eruption, polymorphic exanthematous drug eruption and urticaria.
+Medications are probably an uncommon cause (<10%) of erythema multiforme.
+If this diagnosis is being seriously considered then alternative drug eruptions should be excluded, such as SJS/TEN, generalised fixed drug eruption, polymorphic exanthematous drug eruption and urticaria.

-There are usually no prodromal symptoms (EM minor).
-However, sometimes with EM major there may be mild symptoms such as fever or chills, weakness or painful joints.
+There are usually no prodromal symptoms in erythema multiforme minor.
+However, erythema multiforme major may be preceded by mild symptoms such as fever or chills, weakness or painful joints.

-Few to hundreds of skin lesions erupt within a 24-hour period.
-The lesions are first seen on the backs of hands and/or tops of feet, then spread along the limbs towards the trunk.
+Typically in erythema multiforme, few to hundreds of skin lesions erupt within a 24-hour period.
+The lesions are first seen on the backs of hands and/or tops of feet, and then spread along the limbs towards the trunk.
 The upper limbs are more commonly affected than the lower.
 Palms and soles may be involved.
 The face, neck and trunk are common sites.
 Skin lesions are often grouped on elbows and knees.
 There may be an associated mild itch or burning sensation.

-The typical target (iris) lesion of EM has a sharp margin, regular round shape and three concentric colour zones:
+The typical target lesion (also called iris lesion) of erythema multiforme has a sharp margin, regular round shape and three concentric colour zones:

 - Centre is dusky or dark red with a blister or crust

 - Next ring is a paler pink and is raised due to oedema (fluid swelling)

 Atypical target lesions show just 2 zones and/or an indistinct border.

 The eruption is polymorphous (many forms), hence the ‘multiforme’ in the name.
 Lesions may be at various stages of development with both typical and atypical targets present at the same time.
 A full skin examination may be required to find typical targets, as these may be few in number.